The Boston Fern happens to be a house plant and patio plant making a come back, both in quantities grown and varieties available.

 Therefore always providing “new” varieties.
 You can find plants with fronds ranging in length from 2 feet to 5 feet.

 The Kimberly Queen fern (Nephrolepis obliterata) is a bushy popular variety used on the patio or covered deck during the spring and summer, but can also be used as a houseplant.
-We can also consider some fern family members to grow such as Wood fern, Autumn fern, Hay-scented fern, Foxtail fern, Christmas fern and Asparagus fern.
+We can also consider some fern family members to grow such as Wood fern, Autumn fern, Hay-scented fern, Christmas fern, and Foxtail fern aka Asparagus fern.

 Boston ferns are known to handle considerable neglect.
 If you follow some basic care rules to enjoy a relatively problem free plant.